-The amp has a feature that will turn on when the trigger sensor detects the trigger signal.
-Because some amps didn’t have this before, and in order to ensure the smooth performance of your stereo system, many people left their amp on all the time.
+The Sonos amp has a feature that will turn on when the trigger sensor detects the trigger signal.
+Because some amps didn’t have this before, and in order to ensure the smooth performance of your home audio system, many people left their amp on all the time.
 However, with the trigger sensor on the Port, the amp will only turn on when the Port is on.

 Compatibility with Voice Assistants

 This is another category in which the Sonos Connect outperforms the Sonos Port.
 We haven’t had many of these where the Connect emerges as the winner, but the voice assistant product support is a big one.